Published May 9, 2022

 Crystal D. Peoples-Stokes, Majority Leader of the New York State Assembly, will be awarded the Chancellor Charles P. Norton Medal, UB’s highest honor, during the university’s 2022 commencement ceremonies being held April 29 through May 22.

-Jean Wactawski-Wende, SUNY Distinguished Professor of Epidemiology, dean of the School of Public Health and Health Professionals, and an internationally recognized researcher on women’s health issues, will receive the UB President’s Medal in recognition of extraordinary service to the university.
+Sargur N. Srihari, SUNY Distinguished Professor and an internationally renowned pioneer in the field of computer science, will receive the UB President’s Medal posthumously in recognition of extraordinary service to the university.

 The Chancellor Charles P. Norton Medal is presented annually in public recognition of a person who has, in Norton’s words, “performed some great thing which is identified with Buffalo … a great civic or political act, a great book, a great work of art, a great scientific achievement or any other thing which, in itself, is truly great and ennobling, and which dignifies the performer and Buffalo in the eyes of the world.”